-Getting your first client and many more is based on how you market your product or service.
+Getting your first client and much more is based on how you market your product or service.
 And marketing doesn’t come without cost.
-Professional websites, marketing materials, product development and even travel have its expenses.
+Professional websites, marketing materials, product development and even travel, have its expenses.
 Business credit cards may be the solution to your marketing needs.
-The process is simple and the cards can be converted to cash.
+The process is simple, and the cards can be converted to cash.

 Apply at the link below for a funding estimate within 24 hours of applying: